-Table 5.
-Sensitivity analysis
+Table 5 - Sensitivity analysis

-Table 6 - Sensitivity analysis
+Graphic 1 - Sensitivity analysis

-As presented above, even if the best scenario is applied, the project Net Present Value will be negative in all variations.
+As presented above, even if the best scenario is applied, the project IRR is lower than the chosen benchmark.

-To ensure the additionality of this project, the project proponents varied the three identified parameters (CapEx, O&M and Revenues) until each of them reached the benchmark (i.e. NPV=0).
+To ensure the additionality of this project, the project proponents varied the three identified parameters (CapEx, O&M and Revenues) until each of them reached the benchmark.
 The results are presented below and the spreadsheet was provided to the audit team:

 Capital Expenditures (CapEx) - To reach the benchmark, the Capital Expenditures should be reduced in 56%.
 This result is extremely unlikely to happen in the future, as this reduction is too large for any kind of project which has a reliable investment estimate (such as Manaus Landfill Gas Project) and as usually the CapEx increases during the project implementation.
-Theoretically speaking is not possible to have this value as the CapEx would be close to zero.